eea/copernicus-insitu-db/docs/guide.rst

     :align: center
     :target: _images/report_pivot_filtering2.png

-    *Figure 20.
-Report pivot - filter the data in the table with list unique values*
+    *Report pivot - filter the data in the table with list unique values*

 3. First
  This function can be applied on a column of your choice.
 In the totals section the first value relative to the